If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 So a lot of people would be in a position if they were taxed on an unrealized capital gains tax would have to sell shares in order to actually have the liquid funds to pay the tax, right?

-And what the left is saying is that oh, it's not a big deal, it's not gonna impact anybody because we're only gonna do it to people who have a net worth of over a billion dollars or who have made a hundred million dollars three years in a row.
+It's not going to impact anybody because we're only going to do it to people who have a net worth of over a billion dollars or who have made $100 million three years in a row.

-And the vast majority of middle class Americans who are saving and investing for retirement, whether it's 401ks, IRA investments, whatever they're doing, have money in index 500 funds.
+And the vast majority of middle-class Americans who are saving and investing for retirement, whether it's 401ks, IRA investments, whatever they're doing, have money in Index 500 funds.

-So this is it's a major, major problem.
+So this is, it's a major, major problem.

-I hope it I hope it doesn't pass.
+I hope it doesn't pass.

-It's is the same.
+It's the same.

 Is that what they want?

-Like, is really that what they want to have a complete disaster on half of the globe to just ruin economy after the economy after economy and after economy.
+To have a complete disaster on half of the globe, to just ruin economy after economy after economy after economy.

-And it's so easy to to buy in that vote because when you talk about, especially like you talked right now, right?
+And it's so easy to buy in that vote because when you talk about, especially like you talked right now, right?

 Somebody that has no idea what is going on or has no idea how the stock market works or financial institutions work, right?